mggg/GerryChain/docs/user/quickstart.rst

 There are :class:`two notions of adjacency <gerrychain.graph.Adjacency>` that we can use to construct our graphs.
-Many actual U.S. Congressional Districts are only Queen-contiguous, so we use choose Queen contiguity in the above code example.
+Many actual U.S. Congressional Districts are only Queen-contiguous, so we use Queen contiguity in the above code example.

 Depending on the size of the state, the process of generating an adjacency graph can take a long time.
 To avoid having to repeat this process, we can save our graph as a JSON file::